sudo07malicious/sudo07malicious/README.md

 # 💫 About Me:
-A curious learner working in the field of DATA with strong foundation in PYTHON and Linux <br><br>
+A curious vayoger,Exploring the tech world with strong foundation in PYTHON and LINUX distributions. <br><br>

 ## 🌐 Socials: